alongutf/dysregulated-persistence/README.md

 #
 ## 📌 Overview

 We present a computational framework to quantify the global correlation strength and level of dysregulation in bacterial cells under acute stress.
-We assess gene correlations by calculating the correlation spectrum of the experimental data and comparing it to our theoritical model - the Generalized Marchenko-Pastur (GMP) distribution.
+We assess gene correlations by calculating the correlation spectrum of the experimental data and comparing it to our theoritical model - the Generalized Marchenko-Pastur (GMP) distribution.<br>
 This repository includes:
 - Code for reproducing all main figures
 - Scripts for RNA-seq preprocessing and gene correlation analysis